-This is a great job for charismatic and solutions-oriented people as you’re the face of the company to your clients, and any issue that comes us is one that you alone have to solve.
-Patience for the inevitable moment that you feel like you’ve answered the same question one hundred times and also being able to do so with unbridled enthusiasm is also essential.
+This is an excellent job for charismatic and solutions-oriented people as you’re the face of the company to your clients, and any issue that comes up is one that you alone have to solve.
+Patience for the inevitable moment that you feel like you’ve answered the same question one hundred times and being able to do so with unbridled enthusiasm is also essential.

-How to apply: It’s a hugely competitive field, and many jobs will require you to basically audition for a role -- unpaid -- for a number of months before deciding if you’ll get the position.
+How to apply: It’s a highly competitive field, and many jobs will require you to basically audition for a role -- unpaid -- for some time before deciding if you’ll get the position.
 A better way to be guaranteed a job is to have traveled extensively in the region you’re applying for and know the language.
-Look out for job adverts on the websites of your favorite tour operators; these are generally published at least nine months in advance of the summer season (around September for the Northern Hemisphere and July for the Southern Hemisphere).
+Look out for job adverts on your favorite tour operator's websites; these are generally published at least nine months before the summer season (around September for the Northern Hemisphere and July for the Southern Hemisphere).

 5. Take a Working Holiday Abroad

 Different countries have their own requirements for who can and can’t apply.
-You can get your hands on a 12-month visa for Japan, Hong Kong, and South Korea, a 12-month visa (that you can extend to 24 months) for Australia and a 23-month visa if you’re aged between 18 and 30 for New Zealand, and, if you're aged between 18 and 35, you can apply for a Canadian visa for two years.
+You can get your hands on a 12-month visa for Japan, Hong Kong, and South Korea, a 12-month visa (that you can extend to 24 months) for Australia, and a 23-month visa if you’re between ages 18 and 30 for New Zealand, and if you're between 18 and 35, you can apply for a Canadian visa for two years.

 For most destinations, once you’ve secured the visa, you’re eligible to apply for jobs across the country, which can run the full gamut from hospitality to office jobs, all depending on your skillset.

-That said, there are opportunities across the different types of work, so you can truly pursue any of your passions.
+That said, opportunities span many types of work, so, with a little creativity and persistence, you can truly pursue any of your passions.

 Many teachers start by teaching English online to students, often in China or other parts of Asia, during which they set up a side hustle that gradually becomes their main stream of income.

-The world -- and the job market -- truly are your oyster when it comes to remote work, so whether you’re a keen photographer, fancy dipping your toe into journalism or copywriting, want to throw your hat into the ring with software development or fancy founding your own online start-up, there really are options for each and every passion you might have.
+The world -- and the job market -- are packed with opportunities when it comes to remote work, so whether you’re a keen photographer, fancy dipping your toe into journalism or copywriting, want to throw your hat into the ring with software development or fancy founding your own online start-up, there are options for each and every passion you might have.